Musculoskeletal PRP Applications

 Evidence-Based Outcomes

-In randomised trials, PRP has demonstrated:
+In randomised-controlled trials, PRP has demonstrated:

 Improved tendon structural healing on ultrasound or MRI post-treatment.